 - Thinking!
 Thinking can be split into a few different categories.
 There’s creative, conceptual, analytical and forward thinking to list a few.
 Each of these take different aspects of the concept.
 For example …

-- Creative Thinking is all about how you gravitate to the abnormal, coming up with new approaching and unique ideas.
+- Creative Thinking is all about how you gravitate to the abnormal, come up with a new approach and unique ideas.
 This can be anything from thinking outside the box to putting salt in your Ketchup instead of on your chips.

 - Conceptual Thinking meanwhile is using abstract, theoretical or holistic approaches to solve a problem – such as using graphic design PowerPoints to prove a point or using metaphors to explain a situation.
 Here you can draw on your experience of easily noticing patterns of similarities or differences between unrelated situations.